 One may feel that they’re already aware of experiences explored in Time, but reading a headline about institutional injustice and actually becoming acquainted with this anguish alongside those affected are two separate things entirely; it’s easy to be dismissive of roars for racial equality and cries for criminal justice reform when you haven’t ever personally participated in this plight at any point in your life.
 Luckily, as famed film critic Roger Ebert once noted, “the movies are like a machine that generates empathy,” and no story better applies to that statement than Garrett Bradley’s Time.
 As she and Sibil Fox Richardson take you through the ups and downs of this tragic and tender tale, you don’t just absently-mindedly examine the events of the film – you live through this trauma and terror, as if you too are a Richardson.
 And, by the end, you will no longer be able to hear a story of this strife without feeling that fear, first-hand.

-Time is currently being screened at the BFI London Film Festival, both in cinemas and digitally on the BFI Player: click here to get your ticket.
+Time is currently being screened at the BFI London Film Festival, both in cinemas and digitally on the BFI Player.